daily word - resolutions

 Add new comment

-daily word - being right
+daily word - sacrifice

 Dale Cresap's picture